 I remembered my little stint in wood shop and my two years with Ms. Chaney in her various home ec classes, where I remarkably sewed the pant legs wrong to the class’s amusement.
 I remember, my hero, Ms. Donovan, who saw what was going on and did something, I also remember a few other “usual suspects” like Mr. Downey who called me Donna Moore or Less which made me smile, and Mr. Follett’s Health Class where I learned the terrifying consequences of smoking and begged my mom to quit.
 These folks reminded me of the good times I did have at Fernando.
 Even Ms. Walters, who called me an “exhibitionist” after I showed her my aerial cartwheel, wasn’t so bad.
 I didn’t even know what an exhibitionist was, but I don’t think it was a compliment.

 I remember those green, I’m pretty sure they were green, gym suits that were hard to put on.
 I remember doing gymnastics with Audrey on the bars and the grass, palling around with some 6th graders like Robbin and Cynthia, and Katy, yes, I remember Katy and her bright smile.
 Back in the neighborhood, I was sulking less as I hung out with Felicia and her sister, sleeping over there on weekends watching “Creature Features” until the middle of the night.
+I remember Sharon and her large family, no doubt another reason why I had a lot of kids.
+Lots of people, lots of fun.
 Long ago, but not so far away.

 I guess Seventh Grade wasn’t a complete disaster.
 I toughed the bullying out for a long time.
 Funny, I ran into Nina Grimes at Dollar Tree a few years ago, and told her about the kid, whom she knew, and the bullying.
 She said, “Ya should’ve told me, Donna, I would’ve kicked his ass.”
 Yes, I should’ve….anyway, it’s still nice to know Nina had my back.